ASU students talking on campus

 You must meet one of the following:

-• Transfer students with 12–23 transferable credits must also have a minimum 2.50 cumulative transfer GPA and meet first-year student admission requirements.
+• Transfer students with 12–23 transferable credits must have a minimum 2.50 cumulative transfer GPA and meet first-year student admission requirements.

 • Transfer students with 24 or more transferable credits must have a minimum 2.50 cumulative transfer GPA.